 We provide a broad and balanced curriculum relevant to primary school children.
-Hearing-impaired pupils follow the Early Learning goals or the National Curriculum, differentiated to meet their individual needs.
+Deaf pupils follow the Early Learning goals or the National Curriculum, differentiated to meet their individual needs.
 The curriculum is also modified to suit the specific needs of deaf children.
 The National Primary Curriculum is followed with necessary adaptations.

 The development of literacy skills is of central importance to deaf children and expectations for achievement are high.
 English is taught on a daily basis.
 Teachers of the Deaf work in close consultation with the Speech and Language Therapist to address wider language and communication issues.
 Children are encouraged to be active in their own learning and to read for pleasure and information.